 The Austrian pine is able to grow in many different types of soil, especially ones that can be considered difficult, like clay or sand.

-Pests & Diseases of Austrian Pine:
+Pests and Diseases of Austrian Pine:

-Some pests of the Austrian pine are:
+Some common pests of the Austrian pine include:

 - Adelgids (various genera)